Baze-cmd/hidden-queen/README.md

 # Hidden queen chess variant
     TODO:
     - Add dynamic cursor movement making the moves on front page
-    - Fix game not syncing when page is reloaded
     - Add in memory db (redis) instead of saving on server
-    - Implement en passant
+    - Implement en passant & castling
     - Reveal opponent queen when it moves like a queen
     - Fix time clock
     - Add proper win condition